 Therefore, it is a good idea always to be informed of the resources that will be released soon.
 You may try to secure their acquirement in advance.

 Now, some characteristics describe the attitude of Stakeholders towards risks:

-Risk Appetites is a general and subjective description of acceptable risk level.
+Risk Appetites is a general and subjective description of an acceptable risk level.

-Risk Tolerance is a measurable and specific level of risks.
+Risk Tolerance is a measurable and specific level of risk.

 Risk Threshold is a particular point at which risks become unacceptable.

-For example, customer or sponsor may state that the budget is limited.
+For example, the customer or sponsor may state that the budget is limited.